Sheng-Cheng/Sheng-Cheng.github.io/_pages/about.md

 Recent news
 ------
+* 2023/09: Our research and student team have been featured on MechSE news.
+Check for more details [here](https://mechse.illinois.edu/news/stories/up-in-the-air).
 * 2023/08: Our new preprint on DiffTune is available on [arxiv](https://arxiv.org/abs/2209.10021).
 The video can be found [here](https://youtu.be/g42UxcIHUdg).
 Feel free to try DiffTune using our open-sourced [toolset](https://github.com/Sheng-Cheng/DiffTuneOpenSource).
 * 2023/08: I gave a talk at the Long Feng Science Forum at CUHK-Shenzhen.
 * 2023/07: I gave an invited talk at the [Robotics and Perception Group](https://rpg.ifi.uzh.ch/) at the University of Zurich.